hikogui/hikogui/docs/main_page.md

 - Use game-like redraw loop running at the current system's frame rate.
 Immediately reflecting updated data.
-And caching size-constrainng, layout, text-shaping, and other expensive pre-draw operations.
+And caching size-constraining, layout, text-shaping, and other expensive pre-draw operations.
 - Partial drawing, widgets will only draw anything that falls within the current scissor rectangle.
 The scissor rectangle